 Intangible assets and financial investments

 Madeleine Albright has a $20 million investment portfolio.
-Madeleine Albright has stakes in a slew of companies, including Walmart, Amazon, Alphabet, ExxonMobil, and Tesla.
+Madeleine Albright has stakes in many companies, including Walmart, Amazon, Alphabet, ExxonMobil, and Tesla.
 Albright had a 9,500-square-foot home in California that he loved.
+In addition to nine bedrooms, eleven bathrooms, a tennis court, and a gym, Albright’s house has a wealth of other luxuries.
 Madeleine Albright paid $13 million for this mansion.
-In addition to nine bedrooms, eleven bathrooms, a tennis court, and a gym, Albright’s house has a wealth of other luxuries.

 Achievements and Honors: Madeleine Albright

 Albright has been selected to compete in the first-ever Summer Olympics in 2021.
-List of entrepreneurs, scientists, and innovators who are at least 50 years old are included in the Forbes 50 Over-50.
+A list of entrepreneurs, scientists, and innovators at least 50 years old is included in the Forbes 50 Over-50.

 Madeleine Albright Life at Home

-Three children were born as a consequence of her marriage to Joseph Albright in 1959; the pair separated in 1982.
-Just a few weeks before her nuptials, she made the transition to the Episcopal Church.
-When reading a piece in the “Washington Post” about her parents’ Jewish heritage, Albright discovered that they had kept it a secret from their children after they converted to Catholicism.
+Three children were born due to her marriage to Joseph Albright in 1959; the pair separated in 1982.
+Just a few weeks before her nuptials, she transitioned to the Episcopal Church.
+When reading a piece in the “Washington Post” about her parents’ Jewish heritage, Albright discovered that they had kept it a secret from their children after converting to Catholicism.
 Three of her grandparents were slain in the Holocaust, she learned later in life.

-When Madeleine Albright died at the age of 84, she had played an important role in shaping Western foreign policy following the end of the Cold War.
+When Madeleine Albright died at the age of 84, she played an essential role in shaping Western foreign policy following the end of the Cold War.
+She was honored by former British Prime Minister Tony Blair and Presidents Clinton, Bush, Obama, and Biden during their visits to the White House.
 According to Albright’s family, she died of cancer.
-She was honoured by former British Prime Minister Tony Blair and by Presidents Clinton, Bush, Obama and Biden during their visits to the White House.